-With that in mind, here’s an example from a popular ecommerce website:
+With that in mind, here’s an example of a popular eCommerce website’s meta description:

 To help users more easily scan the page, Google bolds keywords within the meta description that match their search terms.
 In the example above, the words “Chelsea” and “crossbody” are in bold.

-In December 2017, Google increased the meta description length from 155 to 300 characters.
+In December 2017, Google increased the meta description length from 155 up to 320 characters, with the average length of a meta description being 230 characters.
 By adding more characters in the meta description, you have the opportunity to provide searchers with additional information that entices them to click.